massylmoudoud/DynaSTI_Gretsi2025/ReadMe.md

 This code is a proof of concept and part of an ongoing work.
 It is provided for reproducing the results of a published paper.

 > [!CAUTION]
->__This code is NOT intented for production use__
+>__This code is NOT intended for production use__

 # ANR DynaSTI: Paper Gretsi 2025
-This repository contains the code to reproduce the results of the paper;
-"Correction matricielle de l'indétermination d'échelle pour l'optimisation alternée" Submitted to the conference Gretsi 2025
+This repository contains the code to reproduce the results of the paper "Correction matricielle de l'indétermination d'échelle pour l'optimisation alternée" Submitted to the conference Gretsi 2025

-# Aknowlegement
+# Acknowlegement
 This work has been supported by the ANR (French research agency "Agence Nationale de la Recherche") project DynaSTI: ANR-22-CE45-0008

 # Code structure